 2013 Inspiration Awards

-The annual Inspiration Awards ceremony was held Tuesday, February 5, 2013, at 7:00 p.m. in Tull Auditorium (Emory Law School).
+The ceremony was held Tuesday, Feb.
+5, in Emory Law's Tull Auditorium.
 Thank you to everyone who made this such a special event and to those who continue to support EPIC.

 Click below to see the program video.